modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 ----------

 Timeseries in oemof-flexmex assign a value to every hour of the year (1...8760).
-They are hold in CSV files with time index-value pairs per line and one timeseries per file.
+They are held in CSV files with one time index-value pair per line and one timeseries per file.

 .. warning:: The time index is ignored at the moment.
 It will be overwritten by a ``pandas`` ``datetimeindex``.